EFavDB/efavdb.github.io-src/content/articles/finance/valuing-dividend-stocks.md

 # Footnotes

-[1]  For a simple derivation of CAPM's main results, see Derman, "A boys guide to pricing and hedging".
+[1]  For a simple derivation of CAPM's main results, see [Derman](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=364760).
 As a caveat, we note that one of the primary assumptions of CAPM is that market prices are set by rational market participants.